Atelfo/Atelfo.github.io/_posts/2022-05-23-reasoning-about-response-rates.md

 Incorporating the prior likelihood of failure led to a rough estimate of a ~50% chance that epacadostat + pembrolizumab was better than pembrolizumab monotherapy based on the results of KEYNOTE-006 and ECHO-202.
 That's a fairly large discount to the 87% given by the binomial probability alone, and seems like a fair assessment of the chances with what was known at the time.

 ### Building on Bayes: maximum likelihood estimation (MLE)
 To finish I'd like to do one better and work out what is the most likely ORR for a drug given its performance in a trial, and for that we can make use of a technique called Bayesian [maximum likelihood estimation (MLE)](https://en.wikipedia.org/wiki/Maximum_likelihood_estimation#Relation_to_Bayesian_inference) which is a fancy term for enumerating the probability of each individual hypothesis being true, given the observed data - all calculated using Bayes' formula.
-Our hypothesis in this case may be that a combination could take on any tORR value from 0 to 100%, so by calculating the probability of tORR separately, we can find the tORR with the highest probability given the evidence.
+Our hypothesis in this case may be that a combination could take on any $$tORR$$ value from 0 to 100%, so by calculating the probability of $$tORR$$ separately, we can find the $$tORR$$ with the highest probability given the evidence.
 So in this case, we will run the below calculation multiple times until we find the one that gives us the highest probability:

 $$P(tORR \vert eORR) \propto P(eORR \vert tORR) \cdot P(tORR)$$

-In this case eORR refers to the experimental ORR, which is the evidence for a specific hypothesized value of tORR.
-So using the formula above we can determine what value of tORR best fits the evidence from existing trials (eORR).
+In this case $$eORR$$ refers to the experimental ORR, which is the evidence for a specific hypothesized value of $$tORR$$.
+So using the formula above we can determine what value of $$tORR$$ best fits the evidence from existing trials ($$eORR$$).
 The nice thing about this technique is that we [don't need the denominator of Bayes' formula to find the most likely value](https://en.wikipedia.org/wiki/Bayesian_inference#Bayesian_inference), because it's just a normalization term and so doesn't change where the peak probability is found.

 The main practical difference between MLE and the simple example of Bayes' formula in the last section is that we need a distribution of probabilities as input, not just singular values.
-For P(eORR\|tORR) this is relatively straightforward to calculate, as we can use the binomial distribution to tell us how likely the value of eORR that was achieved in prior trials for each value of tORR.
-However, calculating P(tORR) (the prior) can be challenging and is probably unknowable in any precise sense, but the distribution of outcomes of large phase III's should be close to the real value.
+For $$P(eORR \vert tORR)$$ this is relatively straightforward to calculate, as we can use the binomial distribution to tell us how likely the value of $$eORR$$ that was achieved in prior trials for each value of $$tORR$$.
+However, calculating $$P(tORR)$$ (the prior) can be challenging and is probably unknowable in any precise sense, but the distribution of outcomes of large phase III's should be close to the real value.

 Let's return to the epacadostat + pembrolizumab example a final time and try to estimate the tORR of the combination, given its performance in ECHO-202.
-For the distribution of P(eORR\|tORR) I can simply use the binomial probability of achieving 25 out of 45 responses at each value of tORR (the same as the distribution in the first graph).
+For the distribution of $$P(eORR \vert tORR)$$ I can simply use the binomial probability of achieving 25 out of 45 responses at each value of $$tORR$$ (the same as the distribution in the first graph).

-Next, the distribution of P(tORR).
+Next, the distribution of $$P(tORR)$$.
 Unfortunately the small number of relevant phase III's and the ever-shifting landscape of therapy means there's not really enough data to build a robust distribution of tORR values to use as a prior, so I'll substitute it with a more theoretical distribution.
 Per BIO data, ~48% of phase III immuno-oncology drugs make it to approval[^3].
 Additionally, given standard powering assumptions, drugs need to be ~20% better relatively to succeed vs comparators - which is 56.8% ORR against the pembrolizumab monotherapy benchmark of 46%, per calculation above.
 So I'll simply assume an exponential distribution where 48% of samples are above 10.8% ORR, which you can calculate from the cumulative distribution function as below:

 $$1 - e^{-\lambda x}$$